platformsh/platformsh-docs/docs/src/guides/wordpress/deploy/customize.md

   }
 ```

-Next, having placed `wp-config.php` in the root of your repository, you will need to add a `post-install-cmd` to move the file into `wordpress` after `composer install` has finished.
+Next, having placed `wp-config.php` in the root of your repository, you need to add a `post-install-cmd` to move the file into `wordpress` after `composer install` has finished.

 ```json
   "scripts": {